brandonmain/russian-troll/README.md

    For simplicity of this design we will be using a known IP.

-2. Once a target has been selected, we will then use python and scapy to perform arp poisoning on the target machine to spoof the dns.
-The domains we will be spoofing will consist of social media login sites such as Facebook, Twitter, Instagram, etc... so that we can redirect the dns request to our fake login page.
+2. Once a target has been selected, we will then use python and scapy to perform ARP poisoning on the target machine to spoof the DNS.
+The domains we will be spoofing will consist of social media login sites such as Facebook, Twitter, Instagram, etc... so that we can redirect the DNS request to our fake login page.

 3. Once the target reaches our fake login page we will steal their sign in credentials and use them to access their social media account.